slava-kudzinau/cc-guide/docs/01-fundamentals-core-concepts/01-mental-models.md

 ### Key Principles

 1. **Choose the right tool:** CLI for automation, API for integration, SDK for agents
-2. **Choose the right model:** Haiku for speed, Sonnet for balance, Opus for complexity
+2. **Choose the right model:** Claude Haiku 4.5 for speed, Claude Sonnet 4.5 for balance, Claude Opus 4.1 for complexity
 3. **Use extended thinking:** For complex reasoning (5K-10K budget typical)
 4. **Leverage prompt caching:** Save 90% on repeated context
 5. **Use MCP:** Connect to external data and tools